kvnloughead/nextjs-blog/_posts/crc-blog-1.md

 echo "Hello, World!"
 ```

 and the run the command `crc.sh`.
-The string `Hello, World!` should be be
-printed to the terminal.
-And this command should work fine from any directory,
-not just from inside `~/bin`, because that `bin` directory is on our path.
-But you may be wondering if we can call it without the `.sh`?
-One way to do this
-is with an alias.
-Remember `~/.bashrc`, where we exported the `bin` directory to
+The string `Hello, World!` should be be printed to the terminal.
+And this command should work fine from any directory, not just from inside `~/bin`, because that `bin` directory is on our path.
+But you may be wondering if we can call it without the `sh`?
+One way to do this is with an alias.
+Remember `~/.bashrc`, where we exported the `bin` directory to your path?
-your path?
 Open that up again and scroll to the bottom.
-We are going to set up a
-simple alias so that will allow us to call `crc.sh` by using simply `crc`.
-This
-is similar to creating a variable, but differs in some key respects, which we'll
-cover in more detail later on.
+We are going to set up a simple alias so that will allow us to call `crc.sh` by using simply `crc`.
+This is similar to creating a variable, but differs in some key respects, which we'll cover in more detail later on.
 The syntax is like this:

 ```bash
 alias newCommmand="command args"